Tenzin0/Pokemon-Catalog-Browser/README.md

 - ng generate component name_of_component
 - ng generate component folder_name/name_of_component (this place component in x folder)
 - ng serve --open (directly opens the browser)
+- npm start (for webserver)

+note: Cors
+we need cors since we run backend and frontend on different port, so the browser tries to protect us from accessing different domain - so we need cors to bypass it